zach-shu/assistant-toolkit/integrations/extensions/starter-kits/search-with-milvus/search-with-watsonx-data-milvus.md

 ## Step 1: Collect Milvus connection info
 ### Get the credentials
 #### Username
+Note: The default Milvus username `ibmlhapikey` has been deprecated since watsonx.data 2.2.0 and will be removed in 2.2.2

-The username for Milvus service has this format: `ibmlhapikey_<your watsonx.data username>`.
+The new username for Milvus service has this format: `ibmlhapikey_<your watsonx.data username>`.
 For example,

 | watsonx.data username | Milvus username |
 | -- | -- |
 | `abc@ibm.com` | `ibmlhapikey_abc@ibm.com` |
 | `serviceid-abcdef-123456` | `ibmlhapikey_serviceid-abcdef-123456` |

-Note: The default Milvus username `ibmlhapikey` has been deprecated since watsonx.data 2.2.0 and will be removed in 2.2.2

 If you don't know your watsonx.data username, here are the steps to find it on your watsonx.data console:
 1. Go to the `Infrastructure manager` page.